Ifeanyi-Asonye/Ifeanyi-Asonye/README.md

 I'm a firm believer in using tech for good.
 Here are a few ways i'm trying to do that:

-- **Tech Literacy Workshops**   – Teaching digital skills to underserved communities
+- **Tech Literacy Workshops**                – Teaching digital skills to underserved secondary schools
 - **Mentorship**                             – Supporting early-career professionals in IT and cloud roles
-- **Volunteer System Admin**    – Helping nonprofits manage their infrastructure securely
+- **Volunteer System Admin / IT support**    – Helping nonprofits manage their infrastructure securely
 - **Open Source Contributions**              – Sharing tools and documentation for broader access

 ---